Adroiti/docs-for-code-review-tools/Pylint-no-self-argument.md

-Pattern: Use `self` as first method argument
+Pattern: `self` not as first method argument

 Issue: -